Affiliate disclosure: This post may contain affiliate links. Please see our Privacy Policy.

 Can I use store-bought grape juice to make jelly?

-Absolutely!
+Yes.
 Use 100% grape juice with no added sweeteners or preservatives.
-Welch’s and similar brands work perfectly.
+Welch’s and similar bottled brands work well.
 Measure 4 cups per batch and follow the same cooking directions.
-The advantage is you can skip the extraction and crystal-removal steps entirely.
+The advantage is you skip the extraction and crystal-removal steps entirely.

 If you tried this Homemade Grape Jelly recipe, or any other recipe on Practical Self Reliance, leave a ⭐ star rating and let me know what you think in the 📝 comments below!